pub trait FormatDriverInstance:

 'life0: 'async_trait,

-Check whether storage
+Check whether storage has this format.

-This is only a rough test and does not guarantee that opening storage
+This is only a rough test and does not guarantee that opening storage under this format

 will succeed.
 Generally, it will only check the magic bytes (if available).
 For formats

-that do not have distinct features (like raw), this will always return true
+that do not have distinct features (like raw), this will always return true.

 §Safety